-Carl Benn has published extensively in journals and other venues, and his books include Historic Fort York (1993); The Iroquois in the War of 1812 (1998); The War of 1812 (2002); Mohawks on the Nile: Natives among the Canadian Voyageurs in Egypt, 1884-85 (2009); and Native Memoirs from the War of 1812 (2014).
-He recently completed a book on an early-19th-century Mohawk leader, John Norton/Teyoninhokarawen.
+Carl Benn has published extensively in journals and other venues, and his books include Historic Fort York (1993); The Iroquois in the War of 1812 (1998); The War of 1812 (2002); Mohawks on the Nile: Natives among the Canadian Voyageurs in Egypt, 1884-85 (2009); Native Memoirs from the War of 1812: Black Hawk and William Apess (2014); and A Mohawk Memoir from the War of 1812: John Norton – Teyoninhokarawen (2019).
 Currently he is researching the history of the Royal Ontario Museum for his next book.

-Dr. Benn’s teaching at Ryerson centres on First Nations/Colonial Encounters, Material Culture, Museum History, Curatorship, and Heritage Management.
+Dr. Benn’s teaching at Ryerson centres on Museum History, Curatorship, Heritage Management, Material Culture, and Archaeology.
 He was the recipient of the 2012 Dean’s Teaching Award and is a member of the graduate faculty.